 Provided that where the owner of such goods proves that he had no knowledge or reason to believe that they included any smuggled goods, only such part of the goods the value of which is equal to the value of the smuggled goods shall be liable to confiscation.

-Confiscation' of saleproceeds of smuggled goods.
-Adjudication of confiscations and penalties.

-- 121. Where any smuggled goods are sold by a person having 5 knowledge or reason to believe that the goods are smuggled goods, the sale-proceeds thereof shall be liable to confiscation. - 122.
-In every case under this Chapter in which anything is liable to confiscation or any person is liable to a penalty, such confiscation or penalty may be adjudged,-
+Confiscation of saleproceeds of sinuggled goods.
+121. Where any smuggled goods are sold by a person having knowledge or reason to believe that the goods are smuggled goods, the sale-proceeds thereof shall be liable to confiscation.